rsalhan/DevOps-Course-Starter-v2/README.md

 If at this point you do not receive an error then you have successfully installed PyMongo.

+Please note: as PyMongo has already been added as a project dependency to `pyproject.toml`, running a `poetry install` will suffice.

 ## MongoDB - connecting to CosmosDB

 First copy the PRIMARY CONNECTION STRING for your CosmosDB cluster, available under Settings -> Connection String from your CosmosDB account page in the Azure portal, or via the CLI: